 The second method you may choose to use is called automated investing.
 Though the process might sound totally devoid of input from people, automated investing — using what’s often referred to as robo advisors — involves a great deal of human thought and input on the front end.
 People with investing expertise pick your investments, but unlike with a traditional advisor, they’ll often pick low-cost index ETFs that directly mirror the ups and downs of the market, rather than managed funds that attempt to anticipate which investments will outperform the greater market.
 Robo advisors charge a fraction of management fees than the financial planners of the world.

 [Want to get started with automated investing?
 Sign up to Wealthsimple and get a personalized investment portfolio in a matter of minutes.]((https://www.wealthsimple.com/en-us/details)

 After you’re invested with an automated advisor, sophisticated technology will take care of all of the rest of the processes, including trading and periodic portfolio rebalancing.
 Unlike a traditional advisor, an automated advisor will always follow calculated principles.
 History demonstrates that funds that track the major stock indices have performed better over the long term than the vast majority of actively managed funds.
+That’s not to say the trend will continue in the future though.
 The greatest advantage of automated investing is the fee structure.
-The best ones — and here we humbly suggest you take a good long look at Wealthsimple — will charge half or less than what traditional advisors assess.
+They normally take less than half a percent which allows your money to potentially make more money.